Am I getting annoying by posting a new cupcake recipe for every flavor Oreo has ever released?

 I just cannot resist.
 New Oreo flavors are my kryptonite.
 And not-so-shockingly, I tend to like them all!

 These pretty little treats are all for fall.
 Golden Oreo cookies with swirled caramel and green apple cream filling…stuffed into a cupcake.
+My favorite cupcakes, adapted from the Kallinis sisters’ The Cupcake Diaries, to be specific.

 I added some extra caramel to the batter and topped the cakes off with sweet salted caramel frosting (and more Oreos).
 Easy as pie but a fun twist on the regular Oreo flavor!